FIWARE-Ops/Tools/ReConfigMirrorRepos/README.md

 ## Info
 This tool is a part of [FIWARE](https://fiware.org) OPS infrastructure.
-Itcreates WebHooks for:
+It creates WebHooks for:
 + [ApiSpecTransformer](https://github.com/FIWARE-Ops/APISpecTransformer)
 + [RepoSynchronizer](https://github.com/FIWARE-Ops/RepoSynchronizer)

-And changes descriptions, as well as
+and changes description, as well as configuration

-and changes description of repository

 ## How to run
 ```console